 Health and Counseling Center

-Orientation is mandatory for incoming first year day and evening students.
+Orientation is mandatory for incoming first-year, transfer and visiting students.
 It is structured to allow you to learn about the law school, meet fellow students, faculty, and administrators, and take care of all necessary business before classes begin.
-Orientation is scheduled for the week of August 12th, 2013.
+Orientation will be held the week of August 6th-10th, 2018.

 First-year and advanced standing students are automatically scheduled for their classes.
-The day division is divided into three sections and the evening division is its own section.
+The full-time division is divided into three sections and the part-time division is its own section.
 Students in each section take their required core courses together and divide into even smaller groups for the school’s unique Lawyering Process course, which gives first-year students early, hands-on exposure to the crucial skills of research, writing, negotiation, and persuasion.
-Class schedules will be sent out in mid-July.

 Transfer and visiting student will be contacted by the Office of the Registrar with registration information once your deposit/letter of intent are received.